-- Countly: Countly is an open-source mobile analytics tool that helps you measure user engagement and track conversions.
+- CountytlCountytly: is an open-source mobile analytics tool that helps you measure user engagement and track conversions.
 It provides real-time insights into app usage, including active users, sessions, demographics, and more.
-You can also use Countly to track custom events (like in-app purchases or sign-ups) and measure the effectiveness of your marketing campaigns.
+You can also countably track custom events (like in-app purchases or sign-ups) and measure the effectiveness of your Marketing Campaigns.
 It is free for up to 25,000 active users.
 It also offers a paid plan for larger businesses.

 - UXCam: UXCam is a mobile app analytics tool that enables you to see how users interact with your app.
 It provides you with video recordings of users’ screens, showing you what they tapped and swiped on.
 This allows you to see where users are getting stuck, or where they’re clicking that you didn’t expect.It is a great tool for improving your app’s user experience.
 By watching how users interact with your app, you can identify and fix any usability issues.
 You can also see what features users are using the most, and focus on developing those